inspec/inspec/docs/resources/aws_iam_user.md

 ---
 title: About the aws_iam_user Resource
+platform: aws
 ---

 # aws_iam_user

 Use the `aws_iam_user` InSpec audit resource to test properties of a single AWS IAM user.

-To test properties of all or multiple users, use the `aws_iam_users` resource.
+To test properties of more than one user, use the `aws_iam_users` resource.

 To test properties of the special AWS root user (which owns the account), use the `aws_iam_root_user` resource.